 Word of Mouth and Testimonials

-Connect with your customers online, and share interesting workout facts or techniques with them with short, shareable video clips.
-You can set up groups on Facebook or circles on Google+ for your classes, and encourage people to connect with each other.
+Connect with your customers online, and share interesting workout facts or techniques with them in short, shareable video clips.
+You can set up groups on Facebook for your classes, and encourage people to connect with each other.
 This would not only help with client retention, but would get people to share information about your classes and specialty online.

 There are other options worth mentioning.
 Customer testimonials are one of the most powerful marketing tools on the web.
-Ask existing clients who have achieved substantial results or who simply love working out with you to say so on camera.
+Ask existing clients who have achieved substantial results, or who simply love working out with you to say so on camera.
 This does not need to be a big production as your testimonial video will come across as more authentic if it is not overtly staged.

 From acquiring new customers, improving their performance, and getting them to help spread the word about your business and services, there are plenty of lessons to be learned about the use of online video in the fitness industry.
 Which is most relevant to you?
 Did we miss any important takeaways?
 Let us know in the comments below, or on Twitter!